sherdwhite/book_trader/API_VERSIONING.md

 3. Document the differences between versions
 4. Provide migration guides for clients
 5. Eventually deprecate older versions with proper notice

-## Current Status

-- ✅ V1 API is active and maintains all current functionality
-- ✅ Backward compatibility is preserved
-- ✅ URL routing supports multiple versions
-- 📋 V2 structure is planned for future implementation

-Your existing functionality remains unchanged, but you now have a solid foundation for API evolution.